Home

 Phantom limb "touch" suggests that a "mind-limb" extends beyond the physical body

-Robert G. Mays and Suzanne B. Mays
+Robert G. Mays, BSc and Suzanne B. Mays, AAS, CMP

 ABSTRACT: